BART train drags woman to death as she's tethered to dog

 SEE ALSO: 2 men arguing over freeway crash are fatally struck by 3rd driver

-National transportation officials and BART authorities are investigating how that happened about 3:15 p.m.

-BART said there was was no visual indication the dog was a service animal, but it is under investigation.
+BART said there was was no visual indication the dog was a service animal, but that is under investigation.

+BART allows leashed or harnessed service dogs on trains while all other animals, including non-service dogs, must be in carriers.

-Heather Besos, who works in a San Francisco dental office, was at the Powell station after the tragedy occurred.
+Heather Griffin, who works in a San Francisco dental office, was at the Powell station after the tragedy occurred.

-She saw a woman named Angela standing with a German shepherd which was wearing a service vest.
-Angela ended up bringing the dog to a station agent, who then returned it to Adams' roommate, Besos said.
+She saw a woman named Angela holding onto a German shepherd, which was wearing a service vest, but had no collar or tags, which she said belonged to the woman.

+Angela said she had a "really bad feeling," and so she ended bringing the dog to a BART station agent, who then returned it to Adams' roommate, Griffin recounted.
+Angela waited for that reunion to occur.

-Besos also heard a mother and daughter crying because they saw Adams get dragged by her backpack after banging on the doors of the moving train.
+Griffin also said Angela told her that she saw a mother and daughter crying because they saw Adams get dragged by her backpack after banging on the doors of the moving train.

+"It was a rough evening," Griffin said.
+"Aside from all the commute issues."

 The Powell Street station was closed for about two hours.